skip to content

 Biography

-Daniel is College Associate Professor of Music, Director of Music, Director of Studies in Music, and a Fellow at Homerton College, as well as Director of Studies in Music at Magdalene College.
-His studies were undertaken at Selwyn and Magdalene Colleges in Cambridge and at the University of Southampton.
+Daniel is College Associate Professor of Music, Director of Music, Director of Studies in Music, and a Fellow at Homerton College, as well as a College Lecturer in Music at Magdalene College.
+He studied at Selwyn and Magdalene Colleges in Cambridge and at the University of Southampton.
 His research interests include the role of music in liturgy and ceremony, especially in the sixteenth and seventeenth centuries.
 His doctoral thesis (and subsequent monograph, published as part of the St Andrews Studies in Reformation History series) investigated the attitudes and approaches to music of the Protestant reformers in sixteenth-century Strasbourg.
 This involved scrutinising treatises, hymnbook prefaces, and unpublished archival material in order to improve our understanding of why music was deemed crucial by the first Protestant reformers.

 Daniel supervises and teaches a variety of undergraduate modules at Cambridge including practical musicianship (aural and practical skills), analysis, tonal skills, and music history courses.